 Experience gained from industry collaboration through these programs helped lay the groundwork for a stronger focus on pre-competitive collective action to tackle key sustainability challenges.
 CocoaAction, launched in 2014 by nine leading chocolate and cocoa companies, is underpinned by a set of principles and actions designed to improve productivity and strengthen cocoa-growing communities in West Africa.
 The Cocoa and Forests Initiative, launched in 2017 by more than 25 companies, is a joint partnership with governments to end deforestation in the cocoa sector.

-Bill Guyton resigned in December 2015 and Richard Scobey was appointed as the new President in July 2016.
+Bill Guyton resigned in December 2015 and Richard Scobey took over in July 2016.
 In 2017, WCF, whose membership had grown to include more than 100 members, debuted a new vision statement: A sustainable and thriving cocoa sector – where farmers prosper, cocoa-growing communities are empowered, human rights are respected, and the environment is conserved.